AUTHOR INSTRUCTIONS

 • Supplemental material may include figures, tables, videos, or appendices but excludes large data sets.
 We recommend that authors deposit data sets for gene expression microarrays, SNP arrays, and high-throughput sequencing studies in a public repository and provide accession number(s) in the main text of the manuscript.
 Deposition of other types of large data sets in a public repository is strongly encouraged.

-• Combine supplemental material (except videos and spreadsheets) into a single PDF file.
+• If possible, please combine supplemental material (except videos and spreadsheets) into a single PDF file.

-• Before submission, carefully review all files; they will not be checked by a copyeditor.
-Genomic Press is not responsible for any errors contained in data supplements.
+• Important Note: Supplementary materials will be presented to readers without any editorial modifications or formatting improvements.
+Therefore, please ensure the highest quality and consistency in your submissions.
+Before submission, carefully review all supplementary material files; they will not be checked by a copyeditor.
+Genomic Press is not responsible for any errors contained in supplementary material.

 Additional materials